A.E.C. Resources FAQs

 How do I know if a tested design is tested for acceptance in the United States or Canada or both?

-All designs found on the online search tool Product Spec or the UL hard copy directory have been tested to US ANSI/UL 263 and CA ULC-S101.
-Therefor accepted in both countries.
+- All designs found on the online search tool Product iQTM have been tested to US ANSI/UL 263 and CA ULC-S101.
+Therefore accepted in both countries.
 This is documented in the heading of every design.

-Designs found on the ULC (UL Canada) Online Directories or the ULC hard copy directory have been tested to CA ULC-S101, and therefore accepted only in Canada.
+- Designs found on the ULC (UL Canada) Online Directories have been tested to CA ULC-S101, and therefore accepted only in Canada.

 How do I know if a fire-resistance rated assembly is certified to Canadian standards?